-Study on the mechanism of viral entry into host cells by retroviruses
+Study on the mechamism of viral entry into host cells by retroviruses

 Human immunodeficiency virus (HIV) is known to be a causative agent for acquired immunodeficiency syndrome.
-After the HIV recognizes CD 4 and chemokine receptor, for example CXCR4 ,it enters into target cells mediated fusion between virus envelope and cell membrane.
+After the HIV recognizes CD 4 and chemokine receptor, for example CXCR4, it enters into target cells mediated fusion between virus envelope and cell membrane.
 Murine leukemia virus (MLV) recognizes CAT 1 as the infection receptor, and enters into host cells by same manner.
 It is most likely that the environment around the receptors influences the infection efficiency.
-In this context, we are studying the effect of receptor glycosylation and lipid factors proximal to the receptor on the HIV and MLV infection.

-On the other hand, there are some evidences showing that actin-dependent clustering of the receptors is involved in the retrovirus infection.
+In this context, we are studying the effect of receptor glycosylation and lipid factors proximal to the receptor on the HIV and MLV infection. showing that actin-dependent clustering of the receptors is involved in the retrovirus infection.
 The receptors, however, do not directly associate with actin.
 We try to identify the cellular molecule that functions as a linker between the receptor and actin.